htdebeer/pandocomatic/README.md

 Why pandocomatic?
 -----------------

 I use [pandoc](http://pandoc.org/) a lot.
-I use it to write all my papers, notes, reports, outlines, summaries, and books.
+I use it to write all my papers, notes, websites, reports, outlines, summaries, and books.
 Time and again I was invoking pandoc like:

 ``` bash
 pandoc --from markdown \